 People who have fled from Ukraine may use public transport free of charge (2nd class) to travel to their destination in Switzerland or to transit through the country.

 Are people with protection status S allowed to travel abroad?

-Persons who are granted S status in accordance with the Federal Council decision of 11 March 2022 may travel abroad and return to Switzerland without a travel permit.
+Persons who are granted S status in accordance with the Federal Council decision of 11 March 2022 may travel abroad and return to Switzerland without a travel permit (Art.
+9 para.
+8 Ordinance on the Issue of Travel Documents for Foreign Nationals).
 The entry regulations of the respective countries of entry apply.

-Travel within the Schengen area: This is possible in principle if the trip does not exceed 90 days within a period of 180 days.
+Travel within the Schengen area: This is possible in principle if the person has a biometric passport and the trip does not exceed 90 days within a period of 180 days.
 Those travelling should have a valid travel document.
 SEM recommends clarifying the entry requirements with the representation of the destination country before the planned trip abroad:

 Address of foreign representations in Switzerland